kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 More details can be found in {cite}`Adames2016-cm`.

 ### Gross Moist Stability and Gross Moist Stratification
 The last important concept in moisture theory is the _Gross Moist Stability_.
+The gross moist stability was originally proposed by Neelin and Held (1987), which describes the gross effect of convection in redistributing column moist static energy.

 ```{bibliography}